donsheehy/datastructures/docs/fullbook.md

 At this point, it seems that the only advantage of the `dict` structure is that it provides some useful syntax for adding and getting entries.
 There are some other advantages, but we'll only reveal them by trying to build a map ourselves.

-But first, let's put our new data structure in a class.
+First, let's put our new data structure in a class.
 This will allow us to encapsulate the underlying list so that users don't accidentally mess it up, for example, by appending to it rather than using `put`.
 We'd like to protect users from themselves, especially when there are properties of the structure we want to maintain.
 In this case, we want to make sure keys stay unique.

 ```python
 class ListMappingSimple: